narwhalacademy/zebra-crossing/README.md

 #### Other considerations

+- **Restart your phone and computer once a week by turning it off and then back on** to clean up its temporary memory (RAM) and so it runs smoother.
 - **When downloading a new mobile app, double-check to confirm it’s the right one.** Many fake apps trick people by using a slightly modified name or icon of an existing, popular app.
 - **Regularly check the installed apps on your phone.** Delete the ones you’re no longer using.
 - **Need to send someone a password?
 Split it in half and send it via two different channels.** For example, send half of the password through email and the other half via a voice call.
 - **Don’t use Google/X/Twitter/Facebook to sign up or log into other services,** which gives these platforms unnecessary data about you.
-Each service should have its account, and it should be easy to do this with a password manager.
+Each service should have its account.

 ---